echo-air-model/echo-air-model.github.io/docs/code_details/environmental_justice_calcs.md

 1. Inputs:
    * `exposure_gdf`: a geodataframe with the exposure concentrations and allocated population by racial group
    * `group`: the racial/ethnic group name
+   * `dpm`: a Boolean indicating whether to add a DPM_PWM column as well
 2. Outputs:
    * `exposure_gdf`: a geodataframe with the exposure concentrations and allocated population by racial group, now with PWM column
 3. Methodology: